no4kar/js_2048-game/README.md

 ![Preview](./src/images/reference.png)

 ## Credits:
-This project was developed by me and is based on the original 2048 game created by Gabriele Cirulli.
+This project was developed by me but is based on the original 2048 game created by Gabriele Cirulli.

 ## Start playing now and see if you can reach the 2048 tile!